 - Exploring information - using evidence-based nutritional science, sorting myths vs facts

 - Building skills - budgeting, planning, preparing, and selecting nutritionally sound meals & snacks

 - Examining beliefs - identifying choices consistent with your values, exploring your relationship with food

 - Developing behavioral strategies - creating actionable plans, determining effective practices

-Follow-up appointments last 25 minutes.
+Follow-up appointments last about 30 minutes.
 These sessions will focus on the supports and barriers you are facing while working to achieve your nutrition-related goals.